Dieterbe/body.build/docs-dev/feature-workouts-part2.md

 using LogSetSheet which uses ConfigureTweakSmall and ConfigureTweakLarge directly

 changes made:
-* scroll the ConfigureTweak widgets, keeping recruitment visible (done)
+* scroll the ConfigureTweak widgets, keeping recruitment visible

 ### in the workout programmer